Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Conclusion

 \section{Conclusion}

 This paper presents a hybrid on-chain and off-chain settlement and audit framework for distributed energy trading and carbon asset management.
 Through deterministic settlement digests and replayable auditing, the framework preserves core immutability while significantly reducing on-chain storage and execution overhead.
 Experiments demonstrate settlement consistency verification, tamper detection, and lifecycle conservation without additional trust assumptions.
-The results indicate that verifiable hybrid settlement provides a practical design path for audit intensive and high frequency infrastructure systems.
+The results indicate that verifiable hybrid settlement provides a practical design path for audit-intensive and high-frequency infrastructure systems.